santistebanc/flights2/tasks/tasks-prd-flight-scraping-app.md

     - [ ] 3.11.9 Bulk insert flights, then bundles (mapping uniqueIds to DB ids), then booking options (mapping targetUniqueId to bundle DB id)
     - [ ] 3.11.10 Log success and handle errors at each step
     - [ ] 3.11.11 Implement polling loop: repeat until first part of response is 'Y', always use latest cookie
+    - [ ] 3.11.12 Ensure each step (fetching, parsing, extraction, DB insertion) is modular and testable

 - [ ] 4.0 Create Bundle Display and Results Management System